Jonathan Edwards (theologian): Death and legacy

 Edwards's writings and beliefs continue to influence individuals and groups to this day.
-Early American Board of Commissioners for Foreign Missions missionaries were influenced by Edwards's writings, as is evidenced in reports in the ABCFM's journal "The Missionary Herald," and beginning with Perry Miller's seminal work, Edwards enjoyed a renaissance among scholars after the end of the Second World War.
+Early American Board of Commissioners for Foreign Missions missionaries were influenced by Edwards's writings, as is evidenced in reports in the ABCFM's journal "The Missionary Herald," and beginning with Perry Miller's seminal work, Edwards enjoyed a renaissance among scholars around the time of the Second World War.
 The Banner of Truth Trust and other publishers continue to reprint Edwards's works, and most of his major works are now available through the series published by Yale University Press, which has spanned three decades and supplies critical introductions by the editor of each volume.
 Yale has also established the Jonathan Edwards Project online.
-Author and teacher, Elisabeth Woodbridge Morris, memorialized him, her paternal ancestor (3rd great grandfather) in two books, The Jonathan Papers (1912), and More Jonathan Papers (1915).
-In 1933, he became the namesake of Jonathan Edwards College, the first of the 12 residential colleges of Yale, and The Jonathan Edwards Center at Yale University was founded to provide scholarly information about Edwards' writings.
+Author and teacher, Elisabeth Woodbridge Morris, memorialized him, her paternal ancestor (3rd great-grandfather) in two books, The Jonathan Papers (1912), and More Jonathan Papers (1915).
+In 1933, he became the namesake of Jonathan Edwards College, the first of the 12 residential colleges of Yale, and The Jonathan Edwards Center at Yale University was founded to provide scholarly information about Edwards's writings.
 Edwards is remembered today as a teacher and missionary by the Evangelical Lutheran Church in America on March 22.
-The contemporary poet Susan Howe frequently describes the composition of Edwards' manuscripts and notebooks held at the Beinecke Rare Book and Manuscript Library in a number of her books of poetry and prose, including "Souls of the Labadie Tract" (2007) and "That This" (2010).
-She notes how some of Edwards' notebooks were hand sewn from silk paper that his sisters and wife used for making fans.
+The contemporary poet Susan Howe frequently describes the composition of Edwards's manuscripts and notebooks held at the Beinecke Rare Book and Manuscript Library in a number of her books of poetry and prose, including "Souls of the Labadie Tract" (2007) and "That This" (2010).
+She notes how some of Edwards's notebooks were hand sewn from silk paper that his sisters and wife used for making fans.
 Howe also argues in My Emily Dickinson that Emily Dickinson was formatively influenced by Edwards's writings, and that she "took both his legend and his learning, tore them free from his own humorlessness and the dead weight of doctrinaire Calvinism, then applied the freshness of his perception to the dead weight of American poetry as she knew it."

+He was the maternal grandfather of Aaron Burr, the third United States vice president and the murderer of Alexander Hamilton.

+Slavery

+Edwards was a slave owner.
+In June 1731, he purchased a young black teenager named Venus.
+In subsequent years, he acquired at least five more slaves: Joab and Rose Binney, Titus, Joseph, and Sue.
+Edwards married Joab and Rose in 1751; Titus was their son.
+Joseph and Sue were also a married couple.
+Edwards also owned a slave by the name of Leah, though this is likely the biblical name given to Venus as she was admitted as a full member to Edwards's church by 1736.
+In a 1741 pamphlet, Edwards defended the institution for those who were debtors, war captives, or were born enslaved in North America, but rejected the Atlantic slave trade.